Neurodiversity Affirmative Therapy Online in California - Neurodiversity Affirming Counseling

 Neurodiversity is a naturally occurring neurological difference.
 It adds to society just like all other kinds of diversity.
 Neurodiversity is an umbrella term used to describe neurobiological conditions.
 It includes the beneficial parts of neurodiversity and highlights special abilities, perspectives, and the value of humanity.
 I receive many inquiries for neurodiversity-affirmative therapy for ADHD adults.
 I provide online therapy for neurodiversity to make counselling more accessable.

 Neurodiversity advocates believe these conditions should be accepted and respected as part of the human experience rather than pathologized or treated as disabilities.
 A therapist for neurodiversity would argue that we should celebrate neurological differences as a source of diversity and innovation.
 There is growing evidence that neurodiversity-affirming approaches can lead to better outcomes in many fields, including business, education, and creativity.
+Diversity in a group lends itself to many different viewpoints that can all come together to create something unique.

 What are the benefits of neurodiversity?